 Maternity services during COVID-19 pandemic

-- Well women (who are not in isolation) should continue to attend for all their routine appointments.
-Women who are in isolation because they are unwell, or someone at home is unwell, should defer routine visits until their isolation is over.
+- If you are well (and not in isolation), you should continue to attend for all your routine appointments.
+If you are isolating because you are unwell, or someone at home is unwell, you should defer routine visits until their isolation is over.

-We would advise you to follow national guidance on isolating yourself and your household for 14 days if any of you show symptoms of coronavirus and let your midwife know so that your routine visits can be rearranged.
-Please be assured that the safety of the families in our care is our highest priority and we will be taking all appropriate measures to ensure that you receive all your maternity care in the safest possible way.
+Please be assured that the safety of you and the families in our care is our highest priority and we will be taking all appropriate measures to ensure that you receive all your maternity care in the safest possible way.
 Thank you for supporting us to keep you safe.

 Best wishes from all of us in the maternity team

 Director of midwifery and professional lead for neonatal services, UHS